nlenno1/nick-lennon-drummer-ms1/README.md

 ## Features Left to Implement
 * Why take Up Drumming - A section to inform the user about the many positive aspects to learning how to play the drums
 * Endorses Section - A section to inform the user about what products the client uses therefore encouraging the potential student or fellow musician to use the same product which could lead to opening avenues for company collaborations
-* Basic CV Download - A stripped down CV to allow recruiters to retain a copy of it for future reference
+* Contact page - A new page with several contact options

 ## Technologies Used
 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.